-NON-DISCRIMINATORY STATEMENT:
+NON-DISCRIMINATORY STATEMENT

 The Murrieta Valley Unified School District is committed to equal opportunity for all individuals in education and in employment and does not discriminate on the basis of actual or perceived ancestry, age, color, disability, gender, gender identity, gender expression, nationality, immigration status, race or ethnicity, religion, sex, sexual orientation, pregnancy, parental/marital or family status, primary language, medical condition, genetic information, or association with a person or group with one or more of these actual or perceived characteristics.
 The Board prohibits, at any district school or school activity, unlawful discrimination, harassment, intimidation, and bullying of any student based on the protected characteristics named above.
 (MVUSD AR/BP 1312.3, AR/BP 4030, AR 4031, AR/BP 5145.3, BP5146, BP5131.2)

-UNIFORM COMPLAINT PROCEDURE:
+UNIFORM COMPLAINT PROCEDURES

-When a student, parent/guardian or community member has a complaint alleging that a specific action, policy, procedure or practice is discriminatory or wishes to file a formal complaint in another area of concern, the district and MCA follows the uniform complaint code.
-Complaints are made in writing and submitted to the district office.
-All parties involved in the complaint shall be notified of the complaint.
-The usual procedure includes a meeting/hearing and notification of the decision is made to all.
-The complainant is also notified of his/her right to appeal the decision at the next level.
+When a student, parent/guardian or community member has a complaint alleging that a specific action, policy, procedure, or practice is discriminatory or wishes to file a formal complaint in another area of concern, the district and MMHS follows the uniform complaint code.
+Complaints are made in writing and submitted to an administrator or to the district support center.
+All parties involved in the complaint shall be notified of the complaint ant.
+The usual procedure includes a meeting/hearing and notification of the decision to all involved.
+The complainant is notified of his/ her right to appeal the decision.